ynotstartups/notes/notes/ideas.md

 ## Random Ideas

+- automation too slow? can we speed it up?
+- Setup c to compile three easy pieces page 37
 - prefix my own commands/aliases/functions with `,`
 - automation
   - print checklist based on meetings today
     - create name to checklist mapper
+- Overarching Goal: learn about Computer Networking, Operation Systems (more specifically linux), C,

 ## Books That I Want To Read